Earth’s magnetic field is overdue a flip. Should we be worried?

 How stable is Earth’s magnetic field? © Getty Images

-The fact that the Earth’s magnetic field depends on electric currents carried by molten material circulating in the planet’s turbulent interior means it is inherently variable, as demonstrated by the present wandering of the magnetic north pole (the magnetic south pole is, surprisingly, not wandering as fast).
+The fact that Earth’s magnetic field depends on electric currents carried by molten material circulating in the planet’s turbulent interior means it is inherently variable, as demonstrated by the present wandering of the magnetic north pole (the magnetic south pole is, surprisingly, not wandering as fast).

 But what is remarkable is that the magnetic field generated by such violent internal convulsions is relatively stable 99.9 per cent of the time.
-It is the stability of the Earth’s magnetic field, and the reliability of the protection it has provided, that has enabled life on Earth to persist for almost at least 3.8 billion years.
+It is the stability of Earth’s magnetic field, and the reliability of the protection it has provided, that has enabled life on Earth to persist for almost 3.8 billion years.

 How do animals use the magnetic field to navigate?